Mutually Assured Destruction

 “The only thing that brought me back was that I stumbled across a fucking photo of him, proof that he was alive, and I still went to slink away into the night—like a coward—after I saw him in person.
 Because it had been years and I thought he’d moved on, that I should take all the hell we went through with me, let him go, and get on with my life too.
 Ha.
 What life?
 What life could I ever live that would be more important than him?”

 Chey made an indecipherable sound at the back of his throat and went quiet for a beat to wipe the back of his hand across his eyes.
-Tear-droplets still clung to his lower lashes when he turned back to Kohao and forced a wavering, watery smile.
+Tear-droplets still clung to his lower lashes when he turned back to Kato and forced a wavering, watery smile.

 “So there it is, Gunner: Everything I can’t forgive myself for, or most of it.
 My weaknesses, just like you wanted.”
-There wasn’t any malice in his tired tone but Kohao looked down anyway, his posture shame-laden.
+There wasn’t any malice in his tired tone but Kato looked down anyway, his posture shame-laden.
 He couldn’t bear eye contact.

-“You don’t know all of mine,” Kohao said in a rush, to the floor.
+“You don’t know all of mine,” Kato said in a rush, to the floor.
 “You—you kept figuring shit out and seeing where I’m all fucked up and sad and it was freaking me out, but you don’t know all of it.
 Some stuff you gotta be told about, you can’t just know by...being how you are.”
-Kohao could feel the confession in his mouth; heavy and metallic, lead and copper.
+Kato could feel the confession in his mouth; heavy and metallic, lead and copper.
 Ammunition.
 Chey seemed able to sense it.

-“Kohao...You don’t need to tell me—”
+“Kato...You don’t need to tell me—”

 “I do!
-Mutually assured destruction,” Kohao said, looking up at Chey; “Shame.
+Mutually assured destruction,” Kato said, looking up at Chey; “Shame.
 Like with you.”
 He swallowed hard.
 “You know about my school shit.
 Everyone does.
 People joke—I joke—about what went down when I was sixteen.
-It’s sick and dark already to be cracking jokes about how I nearly mowed down a bunch of kids but...Most of the rest of them don’t know that I came...really fuckin’ close...to killing Seth.”
+It’s sick and dark already to be cracking jokes about how I nearly mowed down a bunch of kids but...Most of the rest of them don’t know that I came...really fuckin’ close...to killing Seth.

-Kohao averted his gaze again but he could feel Chey’s boring into him.
+Kato averted his gaze again but he could feel Chey’s boring into him.
 “I’ve told Anarchy.
 Seth knows.
 And I’d rather die than ‘Thena find out.
 Ever.
 As far as she or anyone else knows...I had guns, I went to school, Seth talked me down.
 And I did have guns.
 I did walk into that school.
 And Seth had to tackle me to the fucking ground.”
-Kohao knew his disconnected tone couldn’t mask how haunted he felt behind the eyes; knew Chey had given him the truth and would receive a story full of holes in return.
+Kato knew his disconnected tone couldn’t mask how haunted he felt behind the eyes; knew Chey had given him the truth and would receive a story full of holes in return.
 He hunched his guilty shoulders inward and a slight tremor found his hands.

 “I told you before that you couldn’t trust me.
 Because I know...I know what I thought about doing back then.
 Seth came to talk but I tried to just sprint for my targets; he tackled me and we got into a struggle for the backpack.
 I ended up with my hand on my pistol and...I realized I could...kill him.
 Aim and fire and...get on with it all.
 I feel like...if he hadn’t pinned me, then, and given me an out…?
 He and I and fuck knows how many kids could be dead.
 I thought about it.
 Killing him.
 What if I’d done it?
 I came so close.”
-Kohao stared down at his hands and talked to them, not wanting to see whatever expression Chey wore; not wanting Chey to see more than meant and terrified that out of anyone, he was the one most likely to see straight through.
+Kato stared down at his hands and talked to them, not wanting to see whatever expression Chey wore; not wanting Chey to see more than meant and terrified that out of anyone, he was the one most likely to see straight through.

-“I don’t know how or why Seth has forgiven me,” Kohao said quickly; “It doesn’t make sense.
+“I don’t know how or why Seth has forgiven me,” Kato said quickly; “It doesn’t make sense.
 But you—you said ‘Key’s never blamed you for what happened to you both—and I know he’s right about that.
 It’s not your fault.
 You were thirteen, Chey.
 Your intentions in getting Anarchy a job were fuckin’ good; you wanted to help him!
 And like you said—how the hell were you and ‘Key supposed to know anything about addiction?
 Fuck, even if you did—with the shit you’d both already been through?
 You couldn’t be faulted if you’d started using 100% by choice.
 Seth drinks, I drink, ‘Tae and I both smoke—even if it’s my fault he does—People cope!
 You were kids.
 You were coping.”

 “Yeah, but—” Chey said; he started to shake his head.
 He looked hopeless; it didn’t suit him.

 “You were, and same shit after you got snatched off the streets, it sounds like.
 Self destructing is coping too.”
-Kohao’s arm twitched involuntarily.
+Kato’s arm twitched involuntarily.
 “You said you should’ve run.
 But then what, Chey?
 The new places weren’t your first foster home.
 They’d call the cops, they’d get you caught.
 What if you’d gone, met back up with Anarchy again and they’d found you both?
 They could’ve shipped him back to his dad in California.”
-Kohao shook his head.
+Kato shook his head.

 “Besides—your instincts were right.
 He should be dead.
 He was dead.
 His heart stopped.
 If Athena hadn’t been so observant, if we hadn’t been passing, if I’d pulled the trigger on Seth?
 You’d have made the right choice, because you’d still be able to half hope.
 It’s a fluke that we’re able to stand here and discuss fault.”
-Kohao hesitated only for a moment before reaching out and briefly clasping Chey’s shoulder, relieved that his hand wasn’t shaken off.
+Kato hesitated only for a moment before reaching out and briefly clasping Chey’s shoulder, relieved that his hand wasn’t shaken off.

 “I’ll say it again: It’s not your fault.
 ‘Key knows it and so do I. You’re a good fucking person, Kaspar Cheyenne.”